jadebustos/demos/odh-binary-classification/deploy/README.md

 ## Upload data to S3

-No we need to upload data to S3.
+Now we need to upload data to S3.

 You can use the [upload-data.sh](../source/data/upload-data.sh) script to create the buckets and upload the data to the buckets.